mcollina/make-promises-safe/README.md

 require('make-promises-safe').abort = true
 ```

-### With custom logger
+### With custom logging

 You can add a custom logger to log errors in your own format.
-The custom logger must implement an `error` function that takes a single `Error` parameter.
+To do this override the `logError` property with a function that takes a single `Error` parameter.
 This defaults to `console.error`.

 ```
 const makePromisesSafe = require('make-promises-safe');
-const logger = {
-  error: function(err) {
+makePromisesSafe.logError = function(err) {
   // log the err object
 }
-};
-makePromisesSafe.logger = logger
 ```

 ## License